How UPS (United Parcel Service) Makes Money in 2025: A Deep-Dive With Income Statement

 Source: valuesense.io

-UPS operates one of the world’s largest package delivery networks and provides supply chain management solutions.
-Revenue comes primarily from domestic and international package delivery services, as well as logistics and supply chain solutions for businesses.
-The company’s business segments include US Domestic Package, International Package, and Supply Chain Solutions, each contributing to a diversified revenue base.
+UPS operates one of the world’s largest package delivery networks, offering logistics, freight forwarding, and supply chain management services.
+Revenue comes primarily from domestic and international package delivery, as well as supply chain solutions for businesses.
+The company’s business segments include US Domestic, International, and Supply Chain Solutions, each contributing to overall performance.

 Revenue Breakdown